 Introduction to statistical terminology and basic concepts, including common uses and misuses of statistics.
 Topics include experimental design, sampling, descriptive statistics, correlation and regression, probability, and tests of significance.
 This is a valuable course for students in all majors.
-It satisfies the GE quantitative skills requirement.
-Prerequisites: ACT score of 21, COMPASS score equivalent to an ACT of 21, receiving credit for MATH0900, or Instructor's permission.
+This course satisfies the general education mathematics competency requirement.
+Prerequisites: ACT score of 21, COMPASS score equivalent to an ACT of 21, receiving credit for MATH0900, or instructor's permission.
 Students need to verify they have the prerequisites the first day of class.